Lupe Pure Cordless Review

 They can this the “Patented Suction Intensifier Technology.”

-It’s a combination of a roller and standard brush roll, like Shark’s Duo Clean technology.
-But the main difference is the front roller.
-Unlike Shark’s version with a rigid core, Lupe’s version is malleable, enabling it to adapt to the surface’s contours.
+It’s a combination of a roller and a standard brush roll, similar to Shark’s DuoClean technology.
+However, the main difference lies in the front roller.
+Unlike Shark’s version, which has a rigid core, Lupe’s version is malleable, allowing it to adapt to the surface’s contours.

 You’ll literally feel the seal on hard floors.
 Even without pushing, the head propels itself forward.
 There’s also friction when steering it – that’s the seal at work.